SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The issue with people reaching the point where they mute the group, is that they miss out on the occasional important message which comes through.
 Our solution to appease both the yappers and the muters, was to create a new group for Sessions (and utilize the Announcements channel on the Community).
 The polls for every session were posted on this group, and these polls included the options of 2 pm, 4 pm, and No. The group had given the permission to text for admins only, and the admins were all the seniors who had expressed interest in conducting sessions.
-The Announcements channel was for important
+The Announcements channel was for important announcements and sending major documents like the manual.
+The messages here needed to be minimized so that people could search up quickly.

 Share the motion on the WhatsApp group (not the Sessions group because that prevents free-flowing conversation since people cannot reply to it)